dimak1/udacity-fsnd-project3/README.md

 For this project I built a reporting tool that prints out reports (in plain text) based on the data in the database.
 This reporting tool is a Python program using the psycopg2 module to connect to the database.

+The __news__ database includes three tables:

+- Authors
+- Articles
+- Log

+Program generates three reports answering following questions:

+- What are the most popular three articles of all time?
+- Who are the most popular article authors of all time?
+- On which days did more than 1% of requests lead to errors?

 ### How to setup